Counterfactual Survival Q-learning via Buckley-James Boosting, with Applications to ACTG 175 and CALGB 8923: Simulation Study

 However, under right censoring, the observed survival times are incomplete, and special techniques are required to consistently estimate Q-functions.
 In the Buckley–James Boost Q-learning framework, censored outcomes are handled through iterative imputation and model fitting.
 The Q-functions are estimated as:

 where \( \hat{f}_1(\cdot) \) and \( \hat{f}_0(\cdot) \) are flexible functions fitted separately for each treatment group.
-These functions can be estimated using the classical Buckley-James linear model (BJ) \citep{ji06} or more flexible boosting-based methods, such as componentwise least squares (BJ-LS) or regression trees (BJ-Tree), both of which impute censored survival times before model fitting (see Algorithms~\ref{alg:bjtwin} and~\ref{alg:bjtree}).
+These functions can be estimated using the classical Buckley-James linear model (BJ) or more flexible boosting-based methods, such as componentwise least squares (BJ-LS) or regression trees (BJ-Tree), both of which impute censored survival times before model fitting (see Algorithms~\ref{alg:bjtwin} and~\ref{alg:bjtree}).
+For comparison, we also implemented a Cox regression--based imputation.
+At each stage \( k \), we fit a Cox proportional hazards model:

+where \( \lambda_{0,k}(t) \) is the baseline hazard function and \( \beta_k \) the coefficient vector.
+The expected survival time was approximated by numerical integration of the estimated survival function:

+with \( \hat{\Lambda}_{0,k}(t) \) estimated via the Breslow estimator.
+Unlike the BJ-based methods, the Cox approach relies on the proportional hazards assumption and provides a semi-parametric alternative for handling censored survival outcomes in the Q-learning framework.

 Figure~\ref{fig:qvalue_comparison_single} presents boxplots comparing the true and estimated Q-values for Treatments~A and~B under a single-stage dynamic treatment regime, with sample sizes \( n = 500 \) and \( n = 1000 \), each subject to a 50\% censoring rate.
 The methods evaluated include the oracle (True), Buckley-James Q-learning with linear regression (BJ), twin boosting with componentwise least squares (BJ-LS), regression tree (BJ-Tree), and Cox-based Q-learning (Cox).
 Among these, BJ-Tree most closely recovers the distribution of the true Q-values, while the other methods exhibit noticeable deviations due to their limited capacity to capture nonlinear effects.